 Unfortunately, like many geniuses, Tesla did his best work when he was a young man.
 In later life, he became increasingly erratic, and his ideas wandered off into fringe areas of pseudoscience and “woo.”

 The operation dragged on, and investors lost faith in the project, with some even calling it a hoax.
 Wardenclyffe ground to a halt in 1905.
-Tesla’s royalty money ran out and he suffered a mental breakdown.
+Tesla’s royalty money from Westinghouse ran out, and he suffered a mental breakdown.

 Suffered a Mental Breakdown